Existence of a supersymmetric extension of the gauged non-linear $\Sigma$-model and the transition from integrability to chaos: The gauged non-linear -model

 \subsection{Ansatz and equations of motion}

 Let us choose the spacetime coordinates as $(t,r,\vartheta,\varphi)$ in order to write the $3+1$ Minkowskian metric in the form

-Here $0<\vartheta\leq 2\pi$ and $0<\varphi\leq 2\pi$ are Cartesian coordinates on a two-torus, and $\ell$ is the characteristic size of the box.
+Here $0<\vartheta\leq 2\pi$ and $0<\varphi\leq 2\pi$ are Cartesian coordinates on a two-torus, and $\ell$ is the characteristic size of the box. { The coordinates range are adapted to the Euler angles that we implement in the parameterization of the SU(2) valued field \cite{Euler1,Euler2,Euler3}}.
 On the other hand we choose $r$ on an arbitrary range.
 The $1/4\kappa$ scale is included for later convenience.

 For the $\Sigma$-model and gauge fields we propose the following Ansatz